UWARG/docs/docs/bootcamp/electrical.md

 ### Background

-In 2017 WARG started work on the new autopilot pcb, called ZeroPilot.
+In 2017 WARG started work on the new autopilot PCB, called ZeroPilot.
 With the new board comes a lot of tasks involving designing new circuits, converting circuits from Diptrace (our old software) to KiCad, and fixing bugs in various circuits.
 ZeroPilot is based off of STM microprocessors.
 It has a main processor called the autopilot controller which is a Cortex-M7 processor which handles most of our calculations.
 The board also has a secondary processor as a failsafe, which is called the safety controller.
 It allows us to confidently test new autopilot code since we can always switch into safety mode if there is an autopilot software error.

 The ZeroPilot requires multiple voltages to power its various systems.
 There is the main battery which ranges from 7V-16V, and it has to be converted into 5V and 3.3V for different circuits.